hmoog/metastabilitybreaker/README.md

 }
 ```

-The longer the two branches stay pending, the larger the threshold gets at which we trigger the selection of the branch with the lower hash and the more likely, nodes are to choose the corresponding branch.
+The longer the two branches stay pending, the larger the threshold gets at which we trigger the selection of the branch with the lower hash.
+It is important to note that this metastability breaker automatically disables itself once the ConfirmationThreshold is reached independently of how long the conflicting branches stay in the DAG.

+If we now apply this algorithm to the two heaviest branches of a conflict set, then nodes should over time converge to the same branch.
+This is trivially true if the set only contains two branches `A` and `B`, but it even holds for larger sets:

+Let's assume that the conflict set contains 3 branches `A`, `B` and `C` and let's also assume that `Hash(A) < Hash(B) < Hash(C)`.

+There are now 3 different permutations for the candidates of the two heaviest branches: `A and B`,  `A and C`, `B and C`.
+Since `C` has the highest hash in any of the permutations, it will at some point no longer be chosen by any of the honest nodes and the set of options will be reduced to the trivial case.
+This is true for any size of conflict set as there will always be a branch with the lowest hash.